 If you are considering starting an LLC in Alabama, this article is for you.
-This step-by-step guide will walk you through the process to get your Certificate of Organization (CO) and Limited Liability Company (LLC).
+This step-by-step guide will walk you through the process of getting your Certificate of Organization (CO) and Limited Liability Company (LLC).

 Forming an LLC is an excellent way to do business, and it's pretty simple when you follow the guidelines.

-After years of working as a business consultant in the business formation world, I have learned that defined steps keep processes fast.
+After years of working as a business consultant in the business formation world, I have learned that defined steps keep processes moving.

 This is why I have decided to team up with legal and business professionals to test and try the process of opening an LLC in Alabama, so you don’t have to.